-Breath of Fire is one of the key breath techniques in Kundalini Yoga that has many benefits including cleansing the body of toxins, strengthening the nervous system, and boosting the immune system.
-Additionally, it is also sometimes used to accompany the postures in the exercise sets, providing core balance and mental focus.
+Breath of Fire is a key breath technique used in Kundalini Yoga.
+It has many benefits including cleansing the body of toxins, strengthening the nervous system, and boosting the immune system.

 The best way to learn Breath of Fire is in class or 1 to 1 with a qualified and experienced Kundalini Yoga teacher.
-For those who are already using Breath of Fire and would like to check if you are doing it correctly and to perfect it, then follow this link to see Guru Prem Singh, a very respected and experienced Yogi, demonstrate the technique; Breath of Fire Guru Prem Singh
+For those who are already using Breath of Fire and would like to check if you are doing it correctly and to perfect it, the basic essentials for the technique can be found here BREATH OF FIRE

 Meditation is a process.
 By involving our mind in the process of meditation we can correct mental patterns that prevent us from fulfilling our potential and being happy / contented.

+It is a cleansing process that clears our sub-conscious garbage, bringing greater clarity and a feeling of well-being.
 When meditating, our mind will wander.
-The process of bringing it back to the resting place of a specific focal point (e.g. mantra or breathing) helps us to break our over-projective (risk taking) or over-protective (risk averse) thought patterns, replacing them with balanced, contented thought patterns.
+Our intellect releases thousands of thoughts at a rapid rate on a constant basis.
+It is not possible for us to escape our thoughts.
+The process of bringing it back to the resting place of a specific focal point (e.g. mantra or breathing) helps us to break our tendency for risk taking or being risk averse, replacing these extreme patterns with balanced, contented thought patterns.
 In this way, the meditative, neutral mind is cultivated.
-Meditation is a cleansing process that clears our sub-conscious garbage, bringing greater clarity and a feeling of well-being.

 - Stress release